Former manager gets prison time for embezzling from utility

-Donna Vukich used the money to pay her daughter’s college tuition and on entertainment items, like spending $51,000 with Norwegian Cruise Lines, said Bryan Schroder, the U.S. attorney in Alaska.
+Donna Vukich, 60, of Naknek was also sentenced to three years of probation following her sentencing Thursday in U.S. District Court in Anchorage.

-Vukich was sentenced Thursday in U.S. District Court in Anchorage for stealing the money from the Naknek Electric Association, where she was the former general manager.
+She pleaded guilty in January to theft from a program receiving federal funds and filing a false tax return, said Bryan Schroder, the U.S. attorney in Alaska.
+She has repaid $510,181 to the Naknek Electric Association, Schroder said in a statement.

-She earlier pleaded guilty to theft from a program receiving federal funds and filing a false tax return.
+Authorities said she served as general manager of the utility between 2011 and 2015, during which time she was in possession of a company-owned credit card to make purchases for the utility.
+She was accused of taking money from the account for personal expenses and using utility funds to pay the credit card bills.

-Schroder in a statement said Vukich has repaid the embezzled funds to the utility.
+According to court documents, she used the money to pay for her daughter’s college tuition, took cash advances and treated family and friends on several trips.

-Naknek is village of 550 about 300 miles (483 kilometers) southwest of Anchorage.
+Naknek is a village of 550 people about 300 miles (485 kilometers) southwest of Anchorage.

 Information from: Anchorage Daily News, http://www.adn.com